tobitdsm/rice/README.md

 #### Hyprpaper
 [Installation](https://wiki.hypr.land/Hypr-Ecosystem/hyprpaper/)
 To prevent copyright issues, my wallpaper is not in this repository.
 It is the album cover of [Sleep Token's](https://en.wikipedia.org/wiki/Sleep_Token) latest album, [Even In Arcadia](https://sleeptoken.lnk.to/EvenInArcadia).
 If you don't know them, please check them out.
-Apart from their music being a great inspiration for me, this album cover was the main inspiration for this rice, as it was already my wallpaper when I started making it.
+Apart from their music being a big inspiration for me, this album cover was the main inspiration for this rice, as it was already my wallpaper when I started making it.
 #### Hypridle
 [Installation](https://wiki.hypr.land/Hypr-Ecosystem/hypridle/)
 There is not much to say here.
 You can tweak the timeouts if you don't like them.